top of page

 Personal Belongings: Your child is encouraged to look after their own belongings.
 They are encouraged to hang up their own coat and bag and to collect them at the end of the morning.

 Getting Dressed: Your child is encouraged to dress themselves.
 Taking off and putting on their own coat and shoes and will practice this through various dressing up and role play opportunities.
 (Please try and purchase shoes for your child that they can manage themselves).
-We also show the children how to recognise if their sleeves are inside out and how to pull them back through so they are the right way before they put their coat/cardigan on.
+We also show the children how to recognise if their sleeves are inside out and how to pull them back through, so they are the right way before they put their coat/cardigan on.

 Free flow: Your child is encouraged to explore their own interests and are given the opportunity to access a variety of resources to support their learning.

 1 to 1 Reading sessions: In the academic year before your child starts school, they will have regular 1 to 1 reading sessions with their key person.
-They will have the opportunity to take the books home for the week to share with
+They will have the opportunity to take the books home for the week to share with parents / carers.

 School Role Play: We have a school role play area at Rascals throughout the year.
 This is more frequently set up during the summer term so the children become more familiar with the school uniforms that they will be encountering in their new schools.